 Once put into a CTF, money is locked away until the holder's 18th birthday, when they'll get a lump sum that can be spent how they wish.

 The choice and ongoing control of the investment belongs with the person who has parental responsibility and opens the CTF account, and passes to the child at the age of 16.

-The £3,720/year allowance runs from birthday to birthday, each year, though it will rise with inflation each year, as with the junior ISA.
+The £3,840/year allowance (rising to £4,000 from 1 July) runs from birthday to birthday, and will rise with inflation each year, as with the junior ISA.